ppheizi/ppheizi/README.md

 ## Hello everyone 👋

-My name is Artemii Voskoboinik
+My name is Artemii Voskoboinik.

-I am 22 years old
+I am 22 years old.

-I am studying programming at Moscow University of Finance and Low and School 21
+I am studying programming at School 21 and the Moscow University of Finance and Law.

-I speak English and Russian, also I am studying Spanish
+I speak English and Russian, and I am learning Spanish